Ensemble Kalman Methods: A Mean Field Perspective: Appendix C (Mean Field Maps)

 Define

-Note that these are the mean and covariance of the Gaussian random variable $\hv$ conditioned on $\hy=\yd$ under Gaussian measure $G\nu;$ see \eqref{eq:KF_analysis}.
-The quantities in the above identities are as defined in Subsection \ref{sssec:IN}, with the exception that the subscripts $n+1$ have been dropped for clarity of exposition.
+Note that these are the mean and covariance of the Gaussian random variable $\hv$ conditioned on $\hy=\yd$ on the assumption that $(\hv,\hy)$ is distributed according to the Gaussian measure $\op G\nu;$ see \eqref{eq:KF_analysis}.
+The quantities in the above identities are as defined in Subsection \ref{sssec:IN}, with the caveat that the subscripts $n+1$ have been dropped for clarity of exposition.

 Our goal is to identify maps of the form